wasd171/spectrometer-merger/README.md

 ## Usage
 + Clone the folder from GitHub
 + Navigate to the project folder
-+ Create `/data` subfolder and move all raw data there
++ Create `data` subfolder and move all raw data there
 + Open your terminal and navigate to the folder
 + run `npm install`
 + run `node .` to process all files